elecxDev/BaitBlock/README.md

 ## 🧠 Contribute

-Feel free to open issues or submit pull requests to improve PhishGuard.
+Feel free to open issues or submit pull requests to improve BaitBlock.
 Contributions are welcome!